DallanQ/dominion/QA.md

 > During the Action phase, if I play a card that gives me 2 coins and allows for "+1 buy," and I also have 4 coins in my hand, what are my total coins and buying options?

- your total available coins for the turn would be 6 coins (4 from your hand + 2 from the played card).
+Your total available coins for the turn would be 6 coins (4 from your hand + 2 from the played card).
 Since you also have the "+1 buy" from the card you played, you can buy one additional card beyond your usual buy.

 [question-about-game-end-and-scoring](https://boardgamegeek.com/thread/3345378/question-about-game-end-and-scoring)

 > The game end when any 3 supply piles empty.
 Does that include victory supply pile (estate , duchy) or only kingdom cards?

 The game ends when any three supply piles are empty, and this includes Victory card piles like Estates and Duchies, as well as Kingdom card piles.